Ring Road scam: Zulfi resigns to clear name

 He said the Bureau had solid evidence of billions of rupees money laundering, fake bank accounts, assets beyond means, plunder of the national exchequer through abuse of authority, and looting of billions of rupees in illegal and fake housing societies cases.

+Javed Iqbal said NAB had no affiliation with any political party, group or individual, but the state of Pakistan.

-Earlier, on the direction of Punjab Chief Minister Sardar Usman Buzdar, the inquiry into the Rawalpindi Ring Road scandal has been assigned to DG Anti-Corruption Establishment (ACE).
+Earlier, on the direction of Punjab Chief Minister Sardar Usman Buzdar, the inquiry into the Rawalpindi Ring Road scandal has been assigned to DG Anti-Corruption Establishment (ACE) with direction to compile a comprehensive report.

 Meanwhile, in a major development, Special Assistant to the Prime Minister on Overseas Pakistanis Zulfi Bukhari Monday resigned from his position owing to allegations levelled against him in the ongoing inquiry of the Ring Road project scam.